Dr. Maureen McSweeney

 Dr. McSweeney's Biofeedback Equipment.

-Dr. McSweeney uses biofeedback equipment to provide patients with information about their own bodies (such as temperature, muscle tension, pulse, blood pressure, and brain waves) and teaches them to use this information to control their bodies and symptoms.
+Dr. McSweeney uses biofeedback equipment to provide patients with information about their own bodies (such as temperature, muscle tension, heart rate, blood pressure, and brain waves) and teaches them to use this information to control their bodies and symptoms.
 Biofeedback equipment, as in the following photo, is akin to taking measurements with a scale, thermometer, or electrocardiogram that picks up electrical signals from the heart.
 It only measures what is happening in the body and displays the data on a screen.
 Nothing is sent into the body so there is no discomfort or pain.
 In fact, being so relaxed, in touch with your own body, and in control over your own body are enjoyable and fascinating.

 (Note this photo taken in Dr. McSweeney's office is not of an actual patient.
 She keeps patient's identity and information confidential).

-© Copyright 2006 by Maureen McSweeney, Ph.D.
+?
+Copyright 2006-2016 by Maureen McSweeney, Ph.D.
 All rights reserved.